Article

 • The location of workstations can cause challenges, for example not being able to see colleagues or sitting in a busy hotdesking area.

-• According to the the Royal National Institute for Deaf People (RNID), over half of people who are deaf or have hearing loss report that people tell them ‘It doesn’t matter’ and change the topic when they are struggling to understand what is being said.
-This can be excluding and confusing for the deaf/ hard of hearing individual.
+• Over half of people who are deaf or have hearing loss report that people tell them ‘It doesn’t matter’ and change the topic when they are struggling to understand what is being said.
+This can be excluding and confusing for the deaf/ hard of hearing individual (RNID).

 Top tips for employing and supporting deaf and hard of hearing staff